NoxInmortus/docker-build-pqchecker/README.md

 The Dockerfile uses the `adoptopenjdk-11-hotspot` package by default because there is a unresolved bug with `openjdk-11-jdk` package for the `linux/s390x` and `linux/ppc64le` architectures.

 Unfortunately the `adoptopenjdk-11-hotspot` package is not available for `linux/386` and `linux/mips64le` architectures.
-A secondary Dockerfile named `Dockerfile.openjdk` is used for the builds, and use `openjdk-11-jdk` instead of `adoptopenjdk-11-hotspot`.
+A secondary Dockerfile named `Dockerfile.openjdk` is used for the builds, and use `openjdk-11-jdk` instead.

 ## References :